frumania/sap-flp-smoke-test-uiveri5/scriptCreateJenkinsJobs/README.md

 ### Purpose

-Script maintains jenkins jobs for a given url, intent, user, password combination each, that can execute predefined uiveri5 smoke tests.
+Script maintains jenkins jobs for a given url, intent, user and password combination each, so that predefined uiveri5 smoke tests can be scheduled and executed.
+Logs/Results are being collected.

-**Input:** intents*.csv
+**Input:** "intents*.csv"
 e.g.
 > "MYUSER", "MYPASSWORD", ..., "#Customer-analyzeDoubtfulAccountsAllowance"
 > ...